Professional Judgements

 • A letter explaining the student’s circumstances and the current living situation

-Beginning with the 23-24 Award Year, CCCC will presume that any student who obtained a dependency override due to an Unusual Circumstances PJ to be independent for each subsequent award year unless the student notifies or informs the Financial Aid Office that their Unusual Circumstances have changed or if the school receives conflicting information regarding the students independence status.
+Beginning with the 24-25 Award Year, CCCC will presume that any student who obtained a dependency override due to an Unusual Circumstances PJ to be independent for each subsequent award year unless the student informs the Financial Aid Office that their Unusual Circumstances have changed or if the school receives conflicting information regarding the students independence status.

 Cloud County Community College follows federal guidelines which state that aid administrators cannot use Professional Judgment to consider a student Independent solely on the basis of the student being “self supporting”, not living with their parent(s), and/or taxes being independently filed from their parent(s)/not claimed on a parent's tax return.

-In a case of a parent(s) refusing to provide their information for a student's FAFSA (without a situation of abuse/neglect/abandonment being present), the student may be eligible to receive ONLY Unsubsidized Loans by providing sufficient documentation.
+In a case of a parent(s) refusing to provide their information for a student's FAFSA (without a situation of abuse/neglect/abandonment being present that would qualify for a Professional Judgement for Unusual Circumstances), the student may be eligible to receive ONLY Unsubsidized Loans by providing sufficient documentation.

 The Financial Aid Director reserves the right to make exceptions to this policy in extreme situations.

-For further information on Professional Judgments and Change in Dependency Status:
+For further information on Professional Judgments and Change in Dependency Status, you can view the CCCC Financial Aid Professional Judgement Policy: